danilnagy/design-ai/docs/working_with_data/index.md

 > a = x
 > ```
 >
-> Then connect the nested list output into the `x` input.
-The `a` output should now be the same data but structured in a Grasshopper-friendly data try, with each nested list of points represented on it's own branch.
-As a bonus you should now see the point geometry rendered in the Rhino viewport as well
+> Then connect the nested list output into the `X` input.
+The `A` output should now be the same data but structured in a Grasshopper-friendly Data Tree, with each nested list of points organized on its own branch.
+As a bonus you should now see the point geometry rendered in the Rhino viewport once again.

 ![](images/1_05.png)